The Intrinsic Alignment of Galaxy Clusters and Impact of Projection Effects: Data

 Mock galaxies are populated into halos with mass $M_{200m}>10^{12}\msun$ using halo occupation distribution (HOD) prescription \citep{2005ApJ...633..791Z}.
 The HOD parameters are chosen to match with the abundance and lensing measurements of the $\redmapper$ clusters.
 Instead of distributing the satellite galaxies using Navarro-Frenk-White profile \citep{1997ApJ...490..493N}, the satellites are populated using the positions of randomly selected member particles in each halo.
 As a result, the satellites distribution within the halo traces the non-spherical halo shape, which is also used as one of the validation tests in Appendix~\ref{append: mock_varying_shape}.

 The photometric redshift uncertainty, which is the main source of the projection effects, is modeled by assuming a specific projection length, $d_{\rm proj}$.
 In this work, we use the mock with $d_{\rm proj}=60\mpc$.
-The cluster finder which mimics the redMaPPer algorithm \citep{2014ApJ...783...80R, 2014ApJ...785..104R} is then run on the red-sequence mock galaxies, producing the mock cluster catalog that includes the true richness $\lambda_{\rm true}$, the observed richness $\lambda_{\rm obs}$, and the membership probability $p_{\rm mem}$.
+The cluster finder which mimics the $\redmapper$ algorithm \citep{2014ApJ...783...80R, 2014ApJ...785..104R} is then run on the red-sequence mock galaxies, producing the mock cluster catalog that includes the true richness $\lambda_{\rm true}$, the observed richness $\lambda_{\rm obs}$, and the membership probability $p_{\rm mem}$.
 The galaxy in the most massive halo in each identified cluster is considered as the central galaxy of the cluster.
+The optical radial cut that scales with the richness, $R_c(\lambda) = R_0 (100/\lambda)^{\beta}$, is applied the same way as in observation when running the $\redmapper$ algorithm in mock, where $R_0=1.0\mpc$ and $\beta=0.2$.

 Similar as in observation, we divide the mock cluster sample into subsamples with various richness bins, using both $\lambda_{\rm obs}$ and $\lambda_{\rm true}$.
-We use halos with $M_{200m}>10^{12}\msun$ as density tracers $\delta_h$ of the matter field.
+We use halos with $M_{200m}>10^{12}\msun$ as density tracers, $\delta_h$, of the matter field, where $\delta_h \equiv \frac{n_h(\bf{x})-\overline{n}_h}{\overline{n}_h}$.
 The properties of the selected cluster samples are shown in Table~\ref{tab_cluster}.
+The cluster bias increases with the richness, which is consistent with the fact that halo/cluster mass increases with richness. \citet{2020MNRAS.496.4468S} presented the halo mass distribution of the mock clusters in different richness bins (divided by both $\lambda_{\rm obs}$ and $\lambda_{\rm true}$), showing that mass distributions for the \textbf{``mock observe"} sample is more extended than the \textbf{``mock true"} sample because of the projection effects, also the peak mass shifts towards higher masses from finite aperture effects in higher richness bins.
+This explains the higher cluster bias for \textbf{``mock observe"} sample shown in Table~\ref{tab_cluster}.